Skip to main content

 This event is a Relaxed Performance.
 These performances have a relaxed approach to noise and movement in the space, and you are free to enter and exit during the performances.
 A chill-out space and noise-cancelling headphones are available.

-This event is British Sign Language interpreted (BSL).
+This event is British Sign Language interpreted (BSL) and Speech-to-Text transcribed.
 To book tickets for BSL interpretation, email [email protected] or call us on 020 3879 9555.

 You can join our free Access Scheme through your online Southbank Centre account or via email.